How To More Safely Celebrate The Holidays This Year

 It might not feel like the holidays to you unless all of your closest relatives are gathered around your dining room table.
-However, health experts recommend celebrating differently this year as the coronavirus pandemic reaches record levels in many parts of the country.
+As the Omicron variant sweeps the nation, there are tips and considerations to take when it comes to celebrating safely.

 Traditional holiday celebrations – with everyone kissing hello, enjoying appetizers from shared plates and crowding around the TV to watch the game before a buffet dinner – are likely to encourage the spread of COVID-19.

 You can still have meaningful celebrations this year, even if you modify your usual plans.
 During Thanksgiving, Christmas, Hanukkah or Kwanzaa, honor precaution over tradition to keep your loved ones safe, especially if some of your usual guests are older or have underlying health conditions.

 The Centers for Disease Control and Prevention (CDC) says the best ways to protect yourself and slow the spread are:

 - Keep a safe, six foot distance from those who do not live with you